 The key pathology of COVID, acute respiratory distress syndrome (ARDS), the one responsible for all of the morbidity and much of the mortality associated with COVID, can be linked directly to mitochondrial failure, as can many of the associated pathologies attributed to the COVID disease process itself.
 Inasmuch as these same processes also develop with other viral, bacterial, or fungal agents, it suggests that while COVID is undoubtedly unique in its structure, its mechanisms, and its virulence compared to other pathogens, this uniqueness may not be the only variable to address.
 If entirely different pathogens or stressors can cause similar response patterns, then perhaps it is not the uniqueness of the pathogen that matters as much as the strength and agility of the individual response.
 That is, perhaps the host response contributes, if not more, at least equally, to pathogenicity.
 Perhaps distinctions in host response offer more salient clues about surviving this or any other threat than the endless taxonomy of distinctions between threats.
 And finally, perhaps the use of mechanical ventilation as the treatment option has become medicine’s hammer for too many nails.

 Ever since this pandemic began, I have suspected that the respiratory distress syndrome developing with COVID was related more to mitochondrial failure than any mechanical problems with respiration for which the ventilators are designed.
 Indeed, I suspect that given the high mortality rates associated with mechanical ventilation of any cause, 30-45% according to pooled data, in a good portion of these cases, we have missed a key variable.
 I think at the root of these deaths and the severity of COVID is molecular hypoxia.
-Molecular hypoxia is one that emanates not from obstruction, though obstructive fibrosis and fluid build up may develop later, but from the bottom up; from the inability to utilize O2 in the mitochondria, and thus, efficiently produce ATP.
-This then initiates a host of self-reinforcing cascades that lead to poor blood oxygenation, sometimes perceived as ‘air hunger’ by patients and often correspondent to an altitude sickness like effect.
+Molecular hypoxia emanates not from obstruction, though obstructive fibrosis and fluid build-up may develop later, but from the bottom up; from the inability to utilize O2 in the mitochondria, and thus, efficiently produce ATP.
+This then initiates a host of self-reinforcing cascades that lead to poor blood oxygenation, sometimes perceived as ‘air hunger’ by patients and often correspondent to an altitude sickness-like effect.

 What Causes Mitochondrial Collapse?